opencaesar/oml-vision-docs/docs/api-documentation/layouts/diagrams.md

 Diagrams are created using [React Flow](https://reactflow.dev/).

-:::info diagrams.json
+:::info diagrams directory

-Create a `src/vision/layouts/diagrams.json` file (case-sensitive)
+Create a `src/vision/layouts/diagrams` directory (case-sensitive)

 :::

-The `src/vision/layouts/diagrams.json` file is responsible for:
+The `src/vision/layouts/diagrams` directory is responsible for:

 - Defining what OML Vision Diagrams can render
   - Name of the Diagrams